Amazon says new NYC home won’t tap Opportunity Zone break

 - A tiny screw shows why iPhones won’t be ‘Assembled in USA’

-Critics of the Opportunity Zone program say many zones are in a gentrifying area that would have attracted private investment without the tax breaks.
+Some critics say the Opportunity Zone program is badly designed because Long Island City and many other zones are already gentrifying and would have attracted private investment without the breaks.

+At Wednesday’s City Council hearing, Councilman Jimmy Van Bramer said he didn’t think Long Island City needed the tax incentives, then asked an Amazon official there whether it was a coincidence that the neighborhood was designated an Opportunity Zone around the time the company was considering the area for its headquarters.

+Amazon’s top site negotiator Holly Sullivan responded, “I can’t talk to the designation of the Opportunity Zone … but we will not be using the Opportunity Zone on this project.”